wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/publish-share-power-bi/includes/11-publish-web.md

 ![Screenshot of a "Publish to web" page.](../media/6-6-4.png)

-You can also embed that iframe link into a blog post, website, or Sway.
+You can also embed the iframe link into a blog post, website, or Sway.

 If you want to delete an embedded code that you created, Power BI can help.
 In Power BI, select the gear icon in the upper-right corner and then select **Manage embed codes**.